Blog | Entrepreneurship

 Why working smarter, not harder, is the path to true success

-In America, especially, it is a badge of honor to work a lot of hours, and most people are working a lot.
-Everyone gets a trophy, after all.
+In America, it’s often considered a badge of honor to work a lot of hours, and many people fall victim to this mentality.
+Everyone gets a trophy for the amount of work they produce, after all.

-But as Quartz points out, “…countless studies have shown, this simply isn’t true.
+But as Quartz pointed out in a 2018 article, “…countless studies have shown, this simply isn’t true.
 Productivity dramatically decreases with longer work hours, and completely drops off once people reach 55 hours of work a week, to the point that, on average, someone working 70 hours in a week achieves no more than a colleague working 15 fewer hours.”

 Why working harder is a poor mindset